KshitijChandrakar/IotBioNano/Ideas/Weird Ideas.md

 -   The IoT suffers from [platform fragmentation](zim://ada09bae-8e7e-547b-35ba-f75e9ca2af8c.zim/A/Platform_fragmentation "Platform fragmentation"), lack of interoperability and common [technical standards](zim://ada09bae-8e7e-547b-35ba-f75e9ca2af8c.zim/A/Technical_standard "Technical standard") [Wikipedia Internet Of Things]
 	- Like Same for Multiple Types of Histopathology Scans and Stuff.
 Simply a Nightmare to work with, Standardise it somehow?
 ![[Internet of things.pdf#Criticism]]

+- Ok so maybe they're only using Plant and animal based Nanotech rn but what if there was also fungus based nanotech that'd be so cool